frdr-dfdr/frdr_encryption_client/README.md

-# FRDR Secure Data Desktop Client
+# FRDR Encryption Application

+FRDR Encryption Application allows users to encrypt dataset saved on their local machine, with the dataset key encrypted with the data owner's public key.
+HashiCorp Vault is used as the key server to save the encrypted dataset key and users' public key.

 ## Getting Started

-Python 3 is required to run the FRDR Vault client from the command line.
+Python 3 is required to run the FRDR Encryption Application from the command line.
 Ensure that the output of `python3 --version` shows 3.6 or higher.

 You may want to run inside a virutal environment (see below) before running this command.
 ```sh